karthik-33/karthik-33.github.io/_posts/2017-01-08-Predicting-survival-on-the-Titanic.md

 ### Executive Summary
 1. Passengers traveling in higher classes, females, older and younger passengers, passengers traveling alone or with small families all had a higher survival rate
-2. The models built in this study are ~80% accurate in predicting passenger survival
+2. The models built in this study are ~75-80% accurate in predicting passenger survival and non-survival

 ### Methodology
 Here's the rough order of steps I followed in arriving at answers to these questions: